tee3/homedir/README.md

    4. Enable the "Enable file system caching" option to increase performance.

-3. Install Python 2.7 and allow it to add itself to the PATH, assuming it is installed to `C:\Python27`.
+3. Install Python 2.7 and allow it to add itself to the `PATH`, assuming it is installed to `C:\Python27`.

 4. Install Visual C++ and the Visual C++ Build Tools.